vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels.md

 P.E. = 1 J
 K.E. = 6 J
 Figure 5.1: Example exchange of potential energy (P.E.) into kinetic energy (K.E.) as an apple drops from a tree.
 The total en- ergy always adds to the same amount (here 7 J).
 The apple speeds up as it gains kinetic energy (losing potential energy).
-When it comes to rest on the ground, the energy will have gone into 7 J of heat (the associated temperature rise is too small to notice).
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.can be used to make steam that drives a turbine (kinetic energy) that in turn generates electrical energy (voltage, current).
+When it comes to rest on the ground, the energy will have gone into 7 J of heat (the associated temperature rise is too small to notice). can be used to make steam that drives a turbine (kinetic energy) that in turn generates electrical energy (voltage, current).
 Any of the forms of energy (e.g., in Table 5.2) can convert into the other, directly or indirectly.
 In each conversion, 100% of the energy is accounted for.
 In the general case, the energy branches into multiple paths, so we do not get 100% efficiency into the channel we want.
 For instance, the pendulum example above will eventually bleed its energy into stirring the air (kinetic energy) and friction (heat) at the pivot point.
 The stirring air eventually turns to heat via internal (viscous) friction of the air.
 One useful clarification is that thermal energy is really just random motions-kinetic energy-of individual atoms and molecules.
 So in the case of nuclear fission in Example 5.2.1, the initial kinetic energy of the nuclear fragments is already thermal in nature, but at a higher temperature (faster speeds) than the surrounding material.
 By bumping into surrounding atoms, the excess speed is diffused into the medium, raising its temperature while "cooling" the fragments themselves as they are slowed down.
 8